Insects don't go away in winter – in fact, many of them just like to hang out indoors with us.

 - Remember to close the chimney flue when the fireplace is not in use.

-Make sure you don’t invite them in yourself.
+2. Make sure you don’t invite insects indoors yourself.

 - Stack firewood off the ground, at least 15 feet away from the house.
 (Piles of firewood provide shelter for pests like carpenter ants, termites, parasitic wasps and bark beetles.)